Second Thomas Shoal laser incident

-On February 6, 2023, the China Coast Guard and Philippine Coast Guard had an encounter near the Second Thomas Shoal, one of the features of the Spratly Islands which is subject to a wider dispute in the South China Sea.
+On February 6, 2023, the China Coast Guard and Philippine Coast Guard had an encounter near the Second Thomas Shoal.
+The shoal is one of the features of the Spratly Islands, which is subject to a wider dispute in the South China Sea.

 The Second Thomas Shoal is claimed by multiple countries, including China and the Philippines.
-The latter controls the feature by having grounded the BRP Sierra Madre on the shoal.
+The latter controls the feature, having grounded the BRP Sierra Madre on the shoal.

-The BRP Malapascua of the Philippine Coast Guard was heading towards the shoal for a rotation and rotation and resupply mission for the BRP Sierra Madre crew when CCG 5205 of the China Coast Guard blocked the Filipino coast guard ship to act what it views as an intrusion of the Philippine vessel and aimed a green laser light towards it.
-The Philippine side alleged the laser was "military grade" and caused its crew to suffer from temporary blindness, which China denies.
-The incident led to the Philippines filing a diplomatic protest.
+The BRP Malapascua of the Philippine Coast Guard was heading towards the shoal for a rotation and resupply mission for the BRP Sierra Madre crew when CCG 5205 of the China Coast Guard blocked the Filipino coast guard ship to act upon what it viewed as an intrusion of the Philippine vessel and aimed a green laser light towards it.

+The Philippine side alleged the laser was "military grade" and caused its crew to suffer from temporary blindness, which China denied.
+The incident led the Philippines to file a diplomatic protest.

 Incident

-According to the Philippine Coast Guard (PCG), the BRP Malapascua was aiding the Philippine Navy in conducting a rotation and resupply (RoRE) mission on February 6, 2023 when a ship from the China Coast Guard (CCG) with the with bow number 5205 deliberate blocked the coast guard ship from delivering food and supply to the crew of the grounded BRP Sierra Madre at the Philippines-controlled Second Thomas Shoal.
+According to the Philippine Coast Guard (PCG), on February 6, 2023, the BRP Malapascua was aiding the Philippine Navy in conducting a rotation and resupply (RoRE) mission, delivering a food and supply cargo to the crew of the grounded BRP Sierra Madre at the Philippines-controlled Second Thomas Shoal, when a ship from the China Coast Guard (CCG) with bow number 5205 deliberately blocked the Philippines' coast guard ship.